TYPO3-cookbooks/site-chefcitypo3org/README.md

 Make sure to run the `berks` command above every time you changed the cookbook before you run `vagrant provision`

+(TODO) describe how to set up ChefDK and only use TestKitchen (which is hopefully provided by ChefDK).

 Usage of the Vagrant Box